harper25/repostates/README.md

                         checkout to latest tag
-    gone-branches       find already gone branches, default action is list shell               run arbitrary shell command - enclose in quotes
+    gone-branches       find already gone branches, default action is list shell               run arbitrary shell command - enclose in quotes merge-state         check if you need to merge/rebase your feature branch with respect to default branch

 options:
-  -h, --help            show this help message and exit -d [DIR], --dir [DIR]
-                        directory with your git repositories, defaults to the current directory -r REG, --reg REG     regex for filtering repositories to show --verbose, -v         increase verbosity
+  -h, --help            show this help message and exit -d, --dir [DIR]       directory with your git repositories, defaults to the current directory -r, --reg REG         regex for filtering repositories to show --verbose, -v         increase verbosity
   --no-fetch, -n        do not fetch before status
 ```